 Way back in 1990, I was able to pass through this same point called "Saddle" in Halsema Highway on our way to Natubleng, Buguias, Benguet.
 It is called Saddle because it looked like a horse saddle, as it is located between two mountains.
 Back then, the Halsema Highway was still rugged that traversing this road was literally a pain in the butt!

 I remember stopping at this point for lunch.
 It was and still is a stop-over point for travelers.
 Back then, there were only a few hole-in-the-wall eateries.
-One thing that I remember, and which distinguishes Benguet carinderias, are red hot chilli (siling labuyo) and soy sauce, that goes with any food.
+One thing that I remember, and which distinguishes Benguet carinderias, are red hot chili (siling labuyo) and soy sauce, that goes with any food.
 Since I was not familiar with the place, I think I only had sauteed chayote.
 My officemate had menudo (which I did not like).
 Our driver had adobo dog meat.
 I did ask for one slice, for a try and some experience.
-Not long enough, I felt uncomfortable, and cringed at the thought of having eaten a dog meat.
+Not long enough, I felt uncomfortable and cringed at the thought of having eaten a dog meat.
 Since then, I have never eaten dog meat anymore.

 Halsema Highway now is better than 20 years ago.
 But development has a price.